Your Safety is Our Number One Priority

 - Robotics Program: Skagit Regional Health has surgical expertise with fellowship-training in robotic surgery.
 We’ve recently added top-of-the-line robotics equipment, enabling this surgery to be performed safely right here in the communities we serve.
 Surgery performed in this way is proven to reduce incision size, pain, infection rate and length of stay.

 - TeleStroke Program: Minutes count when a patient is experiencing a stroke.
-We participate in Swedish Medical Center’s TeleStroke program, which connects stroke victims with experts at Swedish, a regional leader in stroke care, via telehealth to assist in making a rapid diagnosis and treatment plan.
+We participate in Providence St. Joseph Health's telehealth network.
+The TeleStroke program, connects stroke victims with experts at Swedish and Providence Medical Center which is a regional leader in stroke care, via telehealth to assist in making a rapid diagnosis, treatment plans and access to world-class stroke care close to home.